yghlc/validate-thaw-slump/index.md

 ### Q & A
 - Could you share your data?

 _We are happy to share the data we derived from ArcticDEM.
-The intermediate data include polygons of elevation reduction, lines of narrow-steep slopes, composited imagery have a size of over 6 TB and can be used for other research.
+The intermediate data include polygons of elevation reduction, lines of narrow-steep slopes, composited imagery and have a size of over 6 TB.
+The dataset can be used for other research.
 We are looking for a public domain to host this dataset.
-After this round of validation, we also happy to share the bounding boxes of retregrossive thaw slumps._
+After this round of validation, we are also happy to share the bounding boxes of retrogressive thaw slumps._

 - What's the technical details of the algorithm for the data processing?